-In this painting, the dying flowers are built up with thick brushstrokes called impasto.
-The impasto technique evokes the texture of the seed-heads.
+In this painting, the flowers are built up with thick brushstrokes, the impasto technique evokes the texture of the seed-heads.
 Van Gogh wrote to his brother:

 Paul Gauguin portrait of Vincent van Gogh in 1888.
 Called “The Painter of Sunflowers” can be seen at the Van Gogh Museum in Amsterdam.

-“Sunflowers” was the painting that Van Gogh was most proud of and “Sunflowers” is one of Van Gogh’s most popular works and one of the most reproduced.
+“Sunflowers” was the painting that Van Gogh was most proud of and it is one of Van Gogh’s most popular works and one of the most reproduced.

 - Artist: Vincent van Gogh